QGEP/docs/en/admin-guide/interlis-io/index.rst

 General
 ^^^^^^^^^^^^^

-The QGEP plugin includes an experimental interlis import/export feature.
+The QGEP plugin includes an INTERLIS import/export feature.
+It is currently capable of importing and exporting to the following models:
+  + VSA-DSS 'DSS_2015_LV95'
+  + SIA405 Abwasser 'SIA405_ABWASSER_2015_LV95`
-It is currently capable of importing and exporting to the VSA-KEK 'VSA_KEK_2019_LV95', which is an extension to the SIA405 wastewater model `SIA405_ABWASSER_2015_LV95` (for more details see `config <https://github.com/QGEP/qgepqwat2ili/blob/master/qgepqwat2ili/config.py>`_).
+  + VSA-KEK 'VSA_KEK_2019_LV95', which is an extension to the SIA405 wastewater model `SIA405_ABWASSER_2015_LV95` (for more details see `config <https://github.com/QGEP/qgepqwat2ili/blob/master/qgepqwat2ili/config.py>`_).

 Note that currently, exports are possible in German only.
 Translated exports are on the roadmap, let us know if you are interested in this feature.
+In `this blog post <https://www.sjib.ch/wie-uebersetze-ich-eine-interlis-transferdatei-in-eine-andere-sprache/>`_ the manual translation with the tool ili2db is explained in detail.

 Prerequisites
 ^^^^^^^^^^^^^^